Cigarette and Tobacco Products Tax Evasion

 - Intentionally importing tobacco products from outside the state without remitting the appropriate California State tobacco products taxes.

-- Sale of cigarettes with counterfeit tax stamps.
+- Sale of cigarettes with counterfeit or reused tax stamps.

 - Possessing, owning, storing or selling untaxed cigarettes or tobacco products (unless licensed as a distributor, manufacturer or importer)